-With the review of High Needs underway, and the actions being taken as explained above, together with the increased settlement for High Needs funding in 2022/2023, work will continue to bring expenditure in line with the budget available and then start to repay the existing deficit so as to reduce the financial risk to the Council.
+With the review of High Needs underway, and the actions being taken as explained above, together with the increased settlement for High Needs funding in 2023/2024, work will continue to bring expenditure in line with the budget available and then start to repay the existing deficit so as to reduce the financial risk to the Council.

-Capital Strategy / Programme 2021/2022
+Capital Strategy / Programme 2022/2023

-The Capital Programme Capital Allocation 2021/2022 report was approved by Council on 4 March 2021.
-As part of Central Government's austerity measures the capital grants previously available to local authorities have reduced year on year.
-As a result, the previous flexibility afforded to councils to establish a single capital pot from which capital and investment decisions could be made has been eliminated.
-The three remaining grant allocations received by the Council are in respect of schools, transport and social care (i.e. Better Care Fund) and due to the funding conditions of these grants are utilised within the relevant services.
+The Capital Programme 2022/2023 was approved by Budget Council on 3 March 2022.
+The three main grant allocations received by the Council are in respect of schools, transport and social care (i.e. Better Care Fund) and due to the funding conditions of these, grants are utilised within the relevant services.
+This is aside from any in year approvals in respect of the Growth and Strategic Investment Programme for which comprehensive business cases are provided as schemes are developed and funding sources are identified.